Masala Herb

 • 1 small Carrot diced

-• 3 ounces Cabbage chopped, *see Notes
+• 3 ounces Green Cabbage chopped, *see Notes

-• 5 ounces boneless Chicken cut into pieces
+• 5 ounces Chicken Boneless cut into pieces

 • 2 Tablespoon Water